 - You don’t get as many add-ons as you will with Shopify

 However, know that in case of an issue, the company may not offer much in the way of support.
-They will simply blame the issue on your servers, leaving you all to yourself to fix the problem.
+They will simply blame the issue on your servers, leaving you to fix the problem by yourself.

 - Comes with an array of advanced features